-CNFA implements the USAID-funded Agro-Inputs Project (AIP) to improve the knowledge of and access to quality agricultural inputs for farmers in the Feed the Future (FTF) zone of Bangladesh.
-Through the establishment of a sustainable Agro-Input Retailers Network (AIRN), CNFA provides trainings and technical assistance on business management and ethics, basic agronomics, safe use and handling of pesticides and other related topics to 3,000 agro-input retailers.
-Of these 3,000, AIP activities specifically target 300 women-retailers through grant funding and tailored training and advisory activities to encourage women’s participation in the agro-inputs sector.
-These AIRN members are expected to serve 1 million smallholder farmers, impacting more than 5 million individuals across 20 southern districts of Bangladesh, generating more than $100 million in sales.
+CNFA implemented the USAID-funded Agro-Inputs Project (AIP) to improve the knowledge of and access to quality agricultural inputs for farmers in the Feed the Future (FTF) zone of Bangladesh.
+Through the establishment of a sustainable Agro-Input Retailers Network (AIRN), CNFA provided trainings and technical assistance on business management and ethics, basic agronomics, safe use and handling of pesticides, and other related topics to 3,000 agro-input retailers.
+AIP activities specifically targeted 300 women retailers through grant funding, tailored training, and advisory activities to encourage women’s participation in the agro-inputs sector.
+These AIRN members are expected to serve 1 million smallholder farmers, impacting more than 5 million individuals across 20 southern districts of Bangladesh and generating more than $100 million in sales.

-Building on extensive experience in the development of agrodealer networks across Europe and Africa, our approach supports the development of AIRN to become a high-quality technical training and advisory service provider to ultimately increase smallholder production and productivity.
-Recognizing the importance of gender sensitivity and environmental consciousness to this approach, CNFA integrates both into every aspect of AIP to ensure equity and sustainability in our programming.
-AIP’s core interventions include:
+Building on extensive experience in the development of agro-dealer networks across Europe and Africa, CNFA’s approach supported the development of AIRN as a high-quality technical training and advisory service provider to ultimately increase smallholder production and productivity.
+Recognizing the importance of gender sensitivity and environmental consciousness to this approach, CNFA integrated both into every aspect of AIP to ensure equity and sustainability in our programming.
+AIP’s core interventions included:

-- Establish AIRN, a first of its kind agro-inputs training organization and service provider in the FTF zone;
+- Established AIRN, a first-of-its-kind agro-inputs training organization and service provider in the FTF zone;

-- Improve the effectiveness of the agricultural inputs market information system (MIS) through distribution of Monthly Price Outlook Bulletins supported by an innovative GIS platform containing data on input distributions networks, client concentrations, cropping patterns, and product and price trends to our retailers.
-In addition, create demand for improved quality inputs among farmers through 500 input demonstration plots over the life of project;
+- Improved the effectiveness of the agricultural inputs market information system (MIS) through distribution of Monthly Price Outlook Bulletins supported by an innovative GIS platform containing data on input distributions networks, client concentrations, cropping patterns, and product and price trends to our retailers.
+In addition, the project aimed to create demand for improved quality inputs among farmers through 500 input demonstration plots;

-- Enhance knowledge and application of quality standards: CNFA improves recognition of and demand for quality inputs through a multi-media awareness campaign designed to encourage retailers and farmers to purchase quality agro-inputs.
-In addition, AIP works with industry associations, their members, and the Government of Bangladesh (GoB) to improve industry standards for major crops.
+- Enhanced Knowledge and Application of Quality Standards: CNFA improved recognition of and demand for quality inputs through a multi-media awareness campaign designed to encourage retailers and farmers to purchase quality agro-inputs.
+In addition, AIP worked with industry associations, their members, and the Government of Bangladesh (GoB) to improve industry standards for major crops;

-- Strengthen local organizations: CNFA builds the capacity of local organizations to become future implementers of USAID activities.
-Capacity building and financial assistance is provided to industry association partners AIRN, Bangladesh Fertilizer Association, and Bangladesh Crop Protection Association, as well as to a wide range of local NGOs and private sector entities.
+- Strengthened Local Organizations: CNFA helped local organizations to become future implementers of USAID activities.
+Capacity building and financial assistance was provided to industry association partners AIRN, Bangladesh Fertilizer Association, and Bangladesh Crop Protection Association, as well as to a wide range of local NGOs and private sector entities.